-If you are using a dedicated infrared camera, your skills at regular photography will transfer over in terms of exposure and composition.
+If you are using a dedicated infrared camera, your skills in traditional photography will transfer over in terms of exposure and composition.

-However, different models of cameras will all handle IR in their own particular way.
+However, different models of cameras will all handle IR in their particular way.

 For example, some models might need more compensation with exposure.
-Do a lot of experimenting while you get familiar with how your gear handles the conditions when working in IR.
+Do a lot of experimenting while getting familiar with how your gear handles the conditions when working in IR.

 Keep an Eye on the LCD

-Your eyes can’t see in the infrared spectrum so it can be tough to spot any issues with a scene.
-You can counteract this handicap by using your LCD screen because it will highlight problems such as light flares.
+Your eyes can’t see in the infrared spectrum, so it can be tough to spot any issues with a scene.
+You can counteract this handicap by using your LCD screen to highlight problems such as light flares.